 We have monthly studies on the first Thursday, join us for a time of study and prayer – Topics will be announced.

-Meeting on the 2nd and 4th Thursday’s of every month – we have machines available, instructors to help you – materials available to create quilts, lap quilts, baby quilts, crochet or sew a variety of different things.
+Meeting on the 2nd and 4th Monday’s of every month – we have machines available, instructors to help you – materials available to create quilts, lap quilts, baby quilts, crochet or sew a variety of different things.

 Come and join us for fellowship and spreading the word through our work for the Lord.

-Questions, see Niki Grimsley, Linda Stallard or Thea Donaldson.
+Questions, see Linda Stallard or Thea Donaldson.

 Join us in worship at the Rosewood Assisted Living Center Hollymead.